gfroerli/hardware-v2/docs/index.md

 If you want to power the board through the JLink debug probe, the solder bridge R1 on the OLIMEX adapter must be closed.
 Then 5V power will be [supplied on pin 7 of the connector](../datasheets/ARM-JTAG-20-10_latest-schematic.pdf).

+### Power Consumption

+The peak power consumption is:
+ * RN2483: ~40mA
+ * STM32L071: ~10mA (IDD is 7.4mA according to datasheet Table 29.)
+ * LEDs: ~10mA
+ * SHTC3: ~1mA
+ * DS18B20: ~1.5mA

+So if we calculate with a peak power consumption of 100mA we should be on the save side.